MirelaZ/rails-handbook/Design Patterns/Query objects.md

 ## Implementation

-Each Query Object implementation should resemble the following example:
+Each query object implementation should resemble the following example:

 ```Ruby
 class ArticlesQuery